yuygfgg/AutoWorkflow/README.md

 [![codecov](https://codecov.io/gh/yuygfgg/AutoWorkflow/graph/badge.svg?token=OXK7R357AX)](https://codecov.io/gh/yuygfgg/AutoWorkflow)

-Declarative, type-safe automation/workflow engine for Python.
-Define tasks as plain functions, declare dependencies with simple helpers, and run them with a concurrent executor.
-For long-running automations, use the Engine with pluggable Triggers and Plugins.
+Declarative, type-safe workflow engine for Python.
+Define tasks as plain functions, wire dependencies declaratively, and run them with a concurrent executor.
+For long-running automations, use the Engine with pluggable Triggers, Plugins, and an optional Web UI.

 ### Why AutoWorkflow?

-- Clear, Pythonic API: tasks are normal functions; dependencies are declared via defaults.
+- **Clear Python functions**: tasks are normal functions; dependencies are explicit.
-- Typed and explicit: helpers make dependencies and map operations obvious to readers and tools.
+- **Type-friendly primitives**: helpers make dependencies and map operations obvious to readers and tools.
-- Flexible execution: concurrent execution with a thread pool.
+- **Concurrent execution**: run with a thread pool executor.
-- Event-driven service: run workflows continuously with Triggers; inject services via Plugins.
+- **Event-driven services**: Triggers and Plugins turn workflows into always-on automation.

 ---